-The Office of the Property Rights Ombudsman offers free mediation and arbitration services to private property owners whose property rights have been taken.
+The Office of the Property Rights Ombudsman provides free mediation and arbitration services to property owners whose property rights are being taken.

 You will find information about mediation and arbitration below.
 If you have further questions, please contact us.

 The Utah Legislature created the Office of the Property Rights Ombudsman to assist Utah citizens whose property rights have been affected, and to help resolve takings disputes without the need to pursue costly and stressful litigation.
 Mediation and arbitration are means to resolve disputes without going to court.

 When the OPRO staff attorneys act as mediator or arbitrator, there is no fee for the mediation and arbitration services provided by our office.

 Under Utah law, the OPRO is able to mediate and arbitrate disputes involving eminent domain, relocation, and takings.
 (See § 13-43-204 of the Utah Code.)
 Below are brief descriptions of these areas of law.

 a.
 Eminent domain (or condemnation) occurs when an agency acquires land for a public purpose.

 b.
 Relocation is related to eminent domain and arises when a home or business must be relocated.
 Under the Utah Relocation Assistance Act, relocation assistance may be available to eligible persons who have been displaced.